How to set up Parental Controls on All Devices

 Parental controls are available on most Internet-enabled devices including computers, smartphones, tablets and gaming systems.
 Parental controls can help reduce the risk of your child encountering inappropriate content when they are online.
 When enabling parental controls, use age-appropriate settings to filter, monitor and block your child’s activities.
-We recommend using parental controls especially for younger children all across all available devices, computers and tablets in the home.
+We recommend using parental controls especially for younger children all available devices, computers, and tablets in the home.

 Parents should also understand that while parental controls are a good support, they are not 100% effective, therefore it is also very important to talk to your child about using the internet safely.

 It is important to be aware of the range of parental controls available.
 They are usually offered by internet service providers, computer operating systems, social networks, search engines, games consoles and more.
 They also offer different functions depending on the provider, these include:

 - Setting specific time limits on your children’s use

 - Controlling/Blocking games your child can access

 - Prevent children from using specific programs

 - Manage content children can search for online